JOURNAL OF GENTRY GENEALOGY

 Introduction

 In Parts 1 and 2 of this series, we have reviewed the evidence that is available for Samuel-II Gentry and Nicholas-II Gentry, the second and third sons of Nicholas-I Gentry (the Immigrant).
-The present article will review both what is known about Nicholas' oldest son, Joseph-II, and also whether there is a possibility that Nicholas-I had any sons younger than Nicholas-II..
-Where children and grandchildren of Joseph can be clearly identified, they are summarized here.
-Possible grandchildren and their descendants that are ambiguous or unknown as to relationship will be discussed in a later issue of this Journal.
+The present article will review both what is known about Nicholas' oldest son, Joseph-II, and what we can conclude about the identity of sons of Nicholas-I younger than Nicholas-II..
+Where children of these sons can be clearly identified, they are summarized here.
+Possible children that are ambiguous or unknown as to relationship and grandchildren will be discussed in later issues of this Journal.

 (p.32) 1709 Joseph assigned to assist Nicholas in a road maintenance crew.